canjs/canjs/control/control.md

     var todosControl = new Todos( '#todos', {} );

-The control's associated [can.EJS EJS] template looks like:
+The control's associated [can.ejs EJS] template looks like:

     <% todos.each(function( todo ) { %>
       <li <%= (el) -> el.data( 'todo', todo ) %> >